snwh/ubuntu-post-install/README.md

 Run from source folder:

-    bash ubuntu-post-install-script.sh
+    ./ubuntu-post-install-script.sh

-Or if you like, put it somewhere and add it to your custom Bash paths to run whenever.
+Or if you like, add the script's location to your custom shell paths to run on-demand.

-	export PATH=${PATH}:$HOME/whereever/post-install-script-ubuntu/
+	export PATH=${PATH}:$HOME/whereever/ubuntu-post-install/

-##About:

-This project provides a simple set of bash scripts for simplifying the setup of a fresh system installation by installing your favourite applications, setting up system configurations, etc.

-It is compatible with both 32 and 64 bit architectures

-Feel free to copy, improve and distribute.
+Note: The included [preferences](functions/configure) and [lists of packages](data) are those of the original author, you will have to change them to suit yourself.